6.1.2.1 Eligibility for entitlements

 Panel firm recommends eligibility

-In cases where initial liability and/or dependency are in dispute, the claim must be referred to the Magistrates’ Court or County Court by the applicant/claimant.
+In cases where initial liability and/or dependency are in dispute, the claim must be referred to the Magistrates’ Court or County Court by the applicant.
 The Magistrates’ Court or County Court determines who is a dependant and what, if any, entitlements are to be paid.

 See: Responsibilities of the panel firm | Guidelines for Claims for Compensation following the Death of a Worker